The integrated cross-platform development tool for ANSI Common Lisp LispWorks logo

 The Debugger tool offers an intuitive graphical view of the stack, allows modification of variables and offers all the restarts.
 You can jump directly from a stack frame to point reached within the function's definition in an Editor tool displaying the source code.

-The Debugger tool running on Mac OS X.
+The Debugger tool on macOS.

 Listener